nfoti/nfoti.github.com/about.md

 ---

-I am a Washington Research Foundation Innovation Postdoctoral Fellow in Neuroengineering and Data Science at the University of Washingtion, jointly sponsored by the [Institute for Neuroengineering](http://uwin.washington.edu) and the [eScience Institute](http://escience.washington.edu).
+I am a Washington Research Foundation Innovation Postdoctoral Fellow in Neuroengineering and Data Science at the University of Washington, jointly sponsored by the [Institute for Neuroengineering](http://uwin.washington.edu) and the [eScience Institute](http://escience.washington.edu).
 I work with [Emily Fox](http://www.stat.washington.edu/~ebfox/) in the Department of